mohamad-amin/WhyHowMvpOnAndroid/README.md

 EasyMVP does all the hard work here, like saving/restoring presenter's stMVate in and preventing any **memory leaks** by releasing the view in presenter in lifecycle events.
 You can proceed to the next example to see all EasyMVP features.

 ## Best practice: EasyMVP and Clean Architecture
-**Comming soon:** we're publishing an example to observer all features of EasyMVP in developing a feature rich Android application based on Clean Architecture and MVP pattern.
+**Comming soon:** we're publishing an example to observe all features of EasyMVP in developing a feature rich Android application based on Clean Architecture and MVP pattern.
 ## How does EasyMVP work?
 **Comming soon**: we're going to publish an article on how EasyMVP works to help us build better Android applications.